-- Council leadership Council needs to demonstrate throughout its own activities that is walking the talk.
-Council also recognised its role in supporting local residents and businesses with good information on saving water. - Better data, better results with better information on where water being used and lost, Council can better target resources for better outcomes. - Managing leaks in public networks and private property fixing leaks provides more capacity for future generations. - Regulation Council uses the District Plan to require new homes meet the 490 lpd target.
-The Water Supply bylaw to manage summer demand, water pricing and minimising wastage. - Financial Assistance Council offers an "interest free" targeted rate for households to install rainwater or greywater systems to offset public water use.
-Also offers rates support for hardship. - Education Council recognised the importance of students of all ages understanding the importance of their water supply and the role water has in local life. - Technical innovation Council recognised the importance of new ideas and technology in assisting local businesses and residents save water.
+- Council leadership The Council needs to demonstrate throughout its activities that is walking the talk.
+The Council also recognised its role in supporting local residents and businesses with good information on saving water. - Better data, better results with better information on where the water is being used and lost, the Council can better target resources for better outcomes. - Managing leaks in public networks and private property fixing leaks provides more capacity for future generations. - Regulation The Council uses the District Plan to ensure new homes should meet the 490 lpd target.
+The Water Supply bylaw to manage summer demand, water pricing and minimising wastage. - Financial Assistance The Council offers an "interest-free" targeted rate for households to install rainwater or greywater systems to offset public water use.
+It also offers rates subsidy for hardship. - Education The Council recognised the importance of students of all ages understanding the importance of their water supply and the role water has in local life. - Technical innovation The Council recognised the importance of new ideas and technology in assisting local businesses, and residents save water.